 The crime of possession of paraphernalia can also fall under protection of FFOA.
 But to receive FFOA the expungement MUST happen on federal laws not state laws!
 Romero, 568 F.3d at 1062.

 Contrary to common belief, not Misdemeanors forgivable in Immigration Removal Courts.
 The Supreme Court in Lopez v.
 Gonzales, 549 U.S. 47 (2006), ruled that a state drug offense may only be an aggravated felony if the conduct is punishable under federal laws as felony.

 However, an aggravated felony by federal definition, even when is misdemeanor in state is a felony for Immigration purposes.
 United States v.
 Alvarez-Gutierrez, 394 F.3d 1241 (9th Cir.
 2005); United States v.
 Robles-Rodriguez, 281 F.3d 900, 903 (9th Cir.
 2002); and Habibi v.
 Holder, 673 F.3d 1082, 1088 (9th Cir.
 2011).

 A state felony petty theft was overruled to be an aggravated felony Lopez-Valencia v.
 Lynch, 798 F.3d 863, 872 n.6 (9th Cir.
 2015).
 But a state conviction for misdemeanor sexual was removable (under Crimes of Moral Turpitude).Gonzales-Cervantes v.
 Holder, 709 F.3d 1265, 1267 (9th Cir.
 2013).

 Criminal Immigration has preserved some common grounds during the log years of the battle between Judges, Lawyers, Different levels of courts, but still is a subject of complexity and surprises.
-It is of great importance to contact a knowledgeable lawyer for consultation and representation.
+It is of great importance to contact our immigration office today for consultation and representation.